 Conclusion

-Data analytics is a powerful capability that allows project managers to make better decisions, reduce risks, and improve team productivity.
-By integrating analytics tools and data-driven processes into project workflows, organizations can significantly improve project outcomes and operational efficiency.
+Data analytics helps project managers make better decisions, reduce risks, and lift team productivity.
+Integrating analytics tools and data-driven processes into project workflows leads to measurably better outcomes and leaner operations.

 Recommended reading